cabberley/amber2mqtt/README.md

 - Copy the options.json file from this repository and edit it with your Amber and MQTT Broker details.

 Create a new docker container and pull the image.
+- make sure to map the volume /data to your config folder storing the options.json file

 docker pull ghcr.io/cabberley/amber2mqtt:latest